jens-daniel-mueller/INTEGRAL_winter_cruise_ARANDA_2019/README.md

 # INTEGRAL_winter_cruise_ARANDA_2019
 Evaluation of marine biogeochemical and tracegas data from the Baltic Sea gatherer during the INTEGRAL winter cruise on RV Aranda.

+***

 # R script labelling

-1 - read-in data from various sources and store as summarized files.
+1. read-in data from various sources and store as summarized files.
 Both, scripts and summarized data files are named according to Parameter_instrument_institution

-2 - perform calculations on summarized data and merge different data sets
+2. perform calculations on summarized data and merge different data sets

-3 - plot (merged) data
+3. plot (merged) data

+# Status by parameter

+*GPS track: OK

 # Additional information